The Amore Ultimate Guide to Neapolitan Pizza [UPDATED]

 How do you make Neapolitan pizza at home?

 Do you have a stone, fire burnin oven?
-If not, you can’t really make a proper Neapolitan pizza at home…
+If not, you can’t really make it properly at home…

 Whether your flames are fed by gas or wood, the temperature will need to get close to 900 degrees Fahrenheit, and the pizza usually cooks for only 45-90 seconds.

 (Yes, we realize that’s a relatively wide time range.
-There is a lot of trial and error involved in mastering Neapolitan pizza.
+There is a lot of trial and error involved in mastering this style of pizza.
 Come on down to Amore, we’re already mastered this art.)

 Are variations really Neapolitan pizza?